 This is also very true online.

-Moreover, you can start forming direct relationships to those creators, asking them questions about their game, offering your testimonial (if they’re looking for them) and generally doing anything you can to add value to that relationship.
+Moreover, you can start forming direct relationships to those creators, asking them questions about their game, offering your testimonial (if they’re looking for them).
+Generally doing anything you can to add value to that relationship.
 By doing so, you’ll be more likely to be able to reach out to them once you launch your own game; this might mean additional exposure for your project.

 Lastly, creators know who back their own projects.
 If you’ve been interacting with them and your digital presence talks about the fact that you’re going to be launching a game soon, they’ll probably start following along in your adventures and end up contributing to the success of your campaign too.

-2. Become visible in game-specific high-traffic online channels
+2. Become visible in board game-specific high-traffic online channels

 It’s true that board games are played offline – at your friend’s house, at the nearest cafe, at the board game store down the road – but launching a crowdfunding campaign for your board game happens online.
 In order to be successful with your crowdfunding campaign, you’ll need to be able to gather that visibility for your game online too.